 📖 Roast Beef Recipe Variations

 If you want to change up the flavor of this roast beef, try using different herbs and spices in the dry rub.
 Some good options include.
+Or check out my collection of my best eye of round roast recipes for more inspiration.

 Add a teaspoon of chili powder or chipotle powder to the dry rub and stuff the slits with the garlic and chopped jalapeno pieces for a fiery flavor.